 In recent decades, West Coast birders have used repositioning cruise ships as comfortable platforms to look for offshore species, including petrels, storm-petrels, and albatrosses.
-Many of these species are too far out for day boats, but the shipping lanes used by major cruise lines give us more time out in the deeper water where these birds thrive!
+Much like a seawatch on a conveyor belt, these ships allow us to move through various habitats while observing our target species, many of which are too far out for day boats.
+Thankfully the shipping lanes used by major cruise lines give us more time out in the deeper water where these birds thrive!
 Our Spring cruises are during peak season for Cook’s, Hawaiian, and Murphy’s Petrels, and can be great for Laysan Albatross as well.

 We also offer fall cruises on this same basic routing here.